2 ZERO HUNGER

 Key Initiatives

-• Public Symposiums and Open Lectures
+• Public Symposia and Open Lectures

 Hokkaido University was selected for the Program for Forming Japan’s Peak Research Universities (J-PEAKS) by the Ministry of Education, Culture, Sports, Science and Technology of Japan (MEXT).